nvim-lualine/lualine.nvim/README.md

   always_divide_middle = true, -- When set to true, left sections i.e. 'a','b' and 'c'
                                -- can't take over the entire statusline even -- if neither of 'x', 'y' or 'z' are present.

+  always_show_tabs = true -- When set to true, if you have configured lualine for displaying tabline
+                          -- then tabline will always show.
+If set to false, then tabline will be displayed -- only when there are more than 1 tab. (see :h showtabline)

   globalstatus = false,        -- enable global statusline (have a single statusline
                                -- at bottom of neovim instead of one for  every window).